 September 19 the Emergency Department becomes an Urgent Care Clinic

 SANFORD CBOC NOW OPEN.
-VA is now seeing patients at the new Sanford Community Based Outpatient Clinic at 3112 Tramway Road.
+VA has been seeing patients since May 2016 at the new Sanford Community Based Outpatient Clinic at 3112 Tramway Road.
 To reach the new Sanford Clinic, call (919) 775-6160.
 For information on Health Benefits eligibility, call (910) 822-7016 or visit the www.fayettevillenc.va.gov.

 IS THE CHOICE PROGRAM AFFECTING YOUR CREDIT?
 For assistance, call 1-877-881-7618 between 9 a.m. to 5 p.m.
 EST. VA will help you resolve adverse credit reporting and debt collection issues caused by use of the Choice Program.
 The Community Care Call Center, at 877-881-7618, is set up to let Veterans work directly with the VA to resolve such issues.
 Visit http://www.va.gov/opa/pressrel/pressrelease.cfm?id=2764 to see the complete VA news release.